uditalias/webmark/README.md

 In order to remove a webmark, right click on it and select Webmark &rarr; Remove Webmark.
 To remove webmarks in chronological order (undo) use the shortcut keys: shift + z.

+###Version 0.0.2 released!
+* Saving Webmarks - when returning to a webpage, old webmarks will be displayed.
+* Syncing webmarks with other devices that signed in to chrome with the same google account.
+* Added support for lazy load webpages - repositioning the Webmarks when loading more data.
+* Arrow indicators - when moving the mouse over a Webmark, an arrow indicates the direction of the location (up or down) will shown.

 ###Enjoy!